-All credit ratings are monitored on a daily basis.
-The Council has access to all three credit ratings agencies and is alerted to changes through its use of the Sector Treasury Services credit worthiness service.

-- If a counterparty's rating is downgraded with the result that it no longer meets the Council's minimum criteria, the Council will cease to place funds with that counterparty.
-The Council will also immediately inform its external fund manager(s), if used, to cease placing funds with that counterparty. - If a counterparty rating is downgraded with the result that, their rating is still sufficient for the counterparty to remain on the Approved Lending List, then the counterparty's authorised investment limit will be reviewed accordingly.
+- All credit ratings are monitored on a daily basis.
+The Authority has access to all three credit ratings agencies and is alerted to changes through its use of the Sector Treasury Services credit worthiness service. - If a counterparty's rating is downgraded with the result that it no longer meets the Authority's minimum criteria, the Authority will cease to place funds with that counterparty.
+The Authority will also immediately inform its external fund manager(s), if used, to cease placing funds with that counterparty. - If a counterparty's rating is downgraded with the result that their rating is still sufficient for the counterparty to remain on the Approved Lending List, then the counterparty's authorised investment limit will be reviewed accordingly.
 A downgraded credit rating may result in the lowering of the counterparty's investment limit and vice versa.
-The Council will also immediately inform its external fund manager(s), if used, of any such change(s).
+The Authority will also immediately inform its external fund manager(s), if used, of any such change(s).

-Should fund managers be employed by the Council, the Council will establish with its fund manager(s) their credit criteria and the frequency of their monitoring of credit ratings so as to be satisfied as to their adherence to the Council's policy.
+Should fund managers be employed by the Authority, the Authority will establish with its fund manager(s) their credit criteria and the frequency of their monitoring of credit ratings so as to be satisfied as to their adherence to the Authority's policy.

-The ratings agencies have reaffirmed the UK's AAA sovereign rating.
-They have, though, warned that this could be reviewed if Government policy were to change, or was seen to be failing to achieve its desired outcome.
-Should the UK Government AAA sovereign rating be withdrawn the Council's Investment Strategy and Lending List criteria will be reviewed and any changes necessary will be reported to Cabinet.
+Moody's, one of the 3 major ratings agencies, has downgraded the UK's AAA sovereign rating by one notch and classified this at a stable outlook.
+They previously warned that this could happen if Government policy were to change, or was seen to be failing to achieve its desired outcome (the latter being the main reason for the downgrade as prospects for economic recovery are much slower than originally estimated).
+As the UK Government AAA sovereign rating has been amended the Authority's Investment Strategy and Lending List criteria has been reviewed and necessary changes are included in the Treasury Management Policy and Strategy Statement.